YInMn Blue: Discovery

-In 2008, Subramanian received a National Science Foundation grant to explore novel materials for electronics applications.
+In 2008, Mas Subramanian received a National Science Foundation grant to explore novel materials for electronics applications.
 Under this project, he was particularly interested in synthesizing multiferroics based on manganese oxides.
 He guided Andrew E. Smith, the first graduate student in his lab, to research an oxide solid solution between YInO3 (a ferroelectric material) and YMnO3 (an antiferromagnetic material) at 1093 C. The resulting compound Smith synthesized was by coincidence a vibrant blue material.
 Because of Subramanian's experience at DuPont, he recognized the compound's potential use as a blue pigment and together they filed a patent disclosure covering the invention.
 After publishing their results, Shepherd Color Company successfully contacted Subramanian for possible collaboration in commercialization efforts.
 For his outstanding contributions to inorganic color pigment chemistry, Subramanian was awarded the Perkin Medal from the Society of Dyers and Colourists in 2019.

 The pigment is noteworthy for its vibrant, near-perfect blue color and unusually high NIR reflectance.
 The color may be adjusted by varying the In/Mn ratio in the pigment's base formula of YIn_{1−x}Mn_{x}O3, but the bluest pigment, YIn0.8Mn0.2O3, has a color comparable to standard cobalt blue CoAl2O4 pigments.